stevenharris620/StockControl/README.md

 An application where users can create a list of suppliers with their respective parts

-The project consists of a backend API with  a blazor front end
+The project consists of a backend API with a blazor front end and a shared project library

 Front End